ireneuszcierpisz/love-accountancy/README.md

-#### Prepares financial statement of a given type.
+#### Prepares financial statement (fs) of a given type.

 - Updates the worksheet with rounded values.
 - Changes the sign of the numbers where and if required for given fs.
-- Throws an error if any element in fs is not unique or there is no such element in TB.
+- Throws an error if any element in fs is not unique or if there is no item in fs that appears in TB.

 ![Picture of SOFP1](https://github.com/ireneuszcierpisz/love-accountancy/blob/main/media/SOFP-1.png)